 T-bone collisions are those devastating crashes you may see occur at a street intersection.
 These crashes, also known as broadside crashes or side-impact collisions, tend to result in injuries that may prove catastrophic or even fatal. ” T-bone accidents” get their name from the position of two vehicles during such a crash.
-In these types of side-impact collisions, one of the vehicles is almost perpendicular to the other during the collision.
+In these types of side-impact collisions unlike head-on collisions, one of the vehicles is almost perpendicular to the other during the collision.

 According to the National Highway Traffic Safety Administration (NHTSA), roughly 8,000 people suffer fatal injuries in side-impact or T-bone collisions.
 In addition to the deaths, tens of thousands suffer serious injuries in these crashes.
 Often, our West Virginia car accident lawyers see that T-bone crashes result in major injuries that require extensive treatment and rehabilitation.
 Many of these accidents also result in permanent injuries and disabilities.

 If you or a loved one has been injured in a T-bone collision, you need an experienced Morgantown car accident lawyer on your side – one who will fight hard to protect your rights and help you secure maximum compensation for your losses.

 There are a number of reasons why T-bone or broadside crashes occur.
 They almost always occur at street intersections and are often caused by driver error or negligence.
 Here are some of the most common causes of T-bone collisions: